Equalture’s Manifesto: Shaping the world of unbiased hiring

 ‘’Just like Airbnb re-imagined the way we travel, Equalture is re-imaging the way we hire.’’

-That’s how our Head of Customer Success, Andre – who’s an Airbnb Alumni – introduces Equalture to new customers.
+That’s how a friend of mine recently explained Equalture.
 And I do think there isn’t a better way of explaining the endless ambitions we have with our platform.

 Shaping the world of unbiased hiring for SMBs.
 That’s our end-game.
 Why?
 And how?
 Well, that’s what this manifesto is all about.